Skip to main content

 What it is

 Cerebrolysin is a proprietary injectable preparation derived from porcine brain hydrolysate.
-Unlike single-sequence peptides such as semaglutide or Selank, Cerebrolysin is a complex mixture of low-molecular-weight peptides and free amino acids[45 ].
-It has been marketed for neurologic indications in some countries outside the United States.
+Unlike single-sequence peptides such as semaglutide, SS-31, or ARA-290, Cerebrolysin is a complex mixture of low-molecular-weight peptides and free amino acids[45 ].
+It has been marketed and used by prescription in some jurisdictions outside the United States, particularly in neurologic contexts such as stroke, dementia, cognitive impairment, and traumatic brain injury[1 ,47 ].

-The proposed mechanism is neurotrophic and neuroprotective rather than receptor-specific.
-Reviews describe pharmacodynamic properties similar to endogenous neurotrophic factors, with research interest in neuronal survival, plasticity, and recovery after neurologic injury[47 ].
-Because the product is a mixture, mechanism claims are less straightforward than for a single active ingredient with a defined receptor target.
+The proposed mechanism is neurotrophic and neuroprotective rather than a single receptor-ligand mechanism.
+Reviews describe pharmacodynamic properties intended to resemble endogenous neurotrophic factors, with research interest in neuronal survival, plasticity, and recovery after neurologic injury[47 ].
+Because the product is a mixture, mechanism claims are less straightforward than for a single active ingredient with a defined receptor target, binding affinity, and dose-response relationship.

-Cerebrolysin is often discussed in nootropic and recovery communities as a brain-repair peptide.
+Cerebrolysin is often discussed in nootropic and recovery communities as a “brain repair” peptide.
 That framing is broader than the evidence supports and can obscure major jurisdictional differences.
-The manufacturer states that Cerebrolysin is not registered with FDA and is not approved for sale or distribution in the United States[1 ].
+The manufacturer’s website includes a notice to US visitors stating that Cerebrolysin is not registered with FDA and is not approved for sale or distribution in the United States[1 ].
+Non-US marketing and prescribing information do not create US approval.

 Regulatory status

 Cerebrolysin is not FDA-approved for any indication in the United States.
-The manufacturer’s website includes a notice to US visitors stating that Cerebrolysin is not registered with FDA and is not approved for sale or distribution in the United States[1 ].
+The manufacturer’s US visitor notice states that Cerebrolysin is not registered with FDA and is not approved for sale or distribution in the United States[1 ].

 Cerebrolysin is not a typical pharmacy-compounding peptide.
 It is a proprietary animal-derived mixture rather than a single bulk drug substance.
-It was not identified on the FDA 503A or 503B bulks lists reviewed for this draft.
-A US clinician generally cannot prescribe an unapproved foreign drug as if it were an FDA-approved product; lawful clinical use would require an appropriate FDA-authorized investigational pathway.
+It was not identified on the FDA 503A category list or as a 503B bulk-substance pathway in the FDA materials reviewed for this draft[23 ].
+A US clinician generally cannot prescribe an unapproved foreign drug as if it were an FDA-approved product; lawful clinical use would require an appropriate investigational or other FDA-authorized pathway.

 The manufacturer describes the Austrian product as prescription-only and lists therapeutic indications in the Austrian Summary of Product Characteristics context, including cerebrovascular disorders, Alzheimer-type senile dementia, vascular dementia, stroke, and craniocerebral trauma[1 ].
-Those non-US indications do not create US approval.
+Those non-US indications are important context for international readers but should not be converted into US approval language.

-Cerebrolysin was not identified in the federal controlled-substance schedules in 21 CFR Part 1308 as reviewed for this draft[8 ].
-Date of last regulatory verification: May 5, 2026.
+Cerebrolysin was not identified in the federal controlled-substance schedules in 21 CFR Part 1308 as reviewed on May 7, 2026[8 ].
+Controlled-substance status is separate from FDA approval, import legality, prescription status, and product authenticity.
+Date of last regulatory verification: May 7, 2026.

 Research summary

 Acute ischemic stroke has the largest systematic-review literature.
-The 2023 Cochrane review describes Cerebrolysin as a mixture of low-molecular-weight peptides and amino acids derived from porcine brain and notes use in Russia, Eastern Europe, China, and other Asian and post-Soviet countries[5 ].
-Cochrane concluded that adding Cerebrolysin or a Cerebrolysin-like agent to standard therapy probably does not reduce mortality and that Cerebrolysin probably does not affect serious adverse events overall but increases serious non-fatal adverse events[5 ].
-This is a more cautious conclusion than many promotional summaries.
+The 2023 Cochrane review describes Cerebrolysin as a mixture of low-molecular-weight peptides and amino acids derived from porcine brain and notes its use in Russia, Eastern Europe, China, and other Asian and post-Soviet countries[5 ].
+The review concluded that adding Cerebrolysin or a Cerebrolysin-like agent to standard therapy probably does not reduce the risk of death and may increase serious non-fatal adverse events[5 ].
+This is substantially more cautious than many promotional summaries.

-Overall, Cerebrolysin has a larger clinical literature than most gray-market peptides, but it remains non-FDA-approved in the United States.
-The evidence should be presented as mixed by indication, with systematic reviews carrying more weight than promotional summaries or single positive trials.
+Overall, Cerebrolysin has a larger clinical literature than most grey-market peptides, but it remains non-FDA-approved in the United States.
+The evidence should be presented as mixed by indication.
+Systematic reviews should carry more weight than single positive trials, and non-US prescribing context should be separated from US regulatory status.

 Public discourse